 If you cannot attend the discussion section for which you enrolled, change to another section online.
 If this puts you on the waitlist for that section, show up at the beginning of the section for which you are enrolled, make sure you connect with that GSI, and also attend the section that you want to be in.
-If the section you want to be in is full, speak to Head GSI Beezer de Martelly (demartelly@berkeley.edu) about the possibilities for changing to a different section.
+If the section you want to be in is full, speak to Head GSI Melissa Scott. (melissascott@berkeley.edu) about the possibilities for changing to a different section.
 You must be enrolled in lecture and section to remain in the course.
 If you change sections and put yourself on a waitlist, you may be dropped from the course.
+There is no guarantee that a space will open up in your desired section so make sure you have back up course options.